What are Plantar Warts?

 Mosaic warts are a cluster of several small warts growing closely together in one area.
 Mosaic warts are more difficult to treat than solitary warts.

 Your Podiatrist will prescribe and supervise your use of a wart-removal preparation.
+At Castle Hill Podiatry we offer different types of wart treatments depending on your age, type of wart, locations of the wart/warts and your activity level.
 More likely, however, removal of warts by a simple surgical procedure (Curettage), performed under local anesthetic, may be indicated and is performed at Castle hill Podiatry.
 Over-the-counter preparations contain acids or chemicals that destroy skin cells, and it takes an expert to destroy abnormal skin cells (warts) without also destroying surrounding healthy tissue.
 Self treatment with such medications especially should be avoided by people with diabetes and those with cardiovascular or circulatory disorders.
 Never use them in the presence of an active infection.